Philodendron Pink Princess Care Guide

 You should fertilise your Philodendron Pink Princess monthly during Spring and Summer.
 You can cut back fertilising during the cooler months (Winter and Autumn) when the plant isn’t actively growing.

 Applying fertilizer while your plants aren’t using all the nutrients in the soil can cause salt build up and root burn.
-Fertilizing your plants will give them the essential nutrients they need for promoting and maintaining new and healthy growth.

 The best fertiliser to use for Pink Princess Philodendron would be a balanced all purpose fertiliser diluted to half strength.
 Slow release fertilisers are a great alternative to liquid fertilisers.